 Dexur & researchers from top institutions such as Harvard Medical School collaborate to publish several Real-World Evidence (RWE) based research papers in peer-reviewed publications.
-A listing of these papers is given below.

 Paper Title: A Dashboard Prototype for Tracking the Impact of Diabetes on Hospital Readmissions Using a National Administrative Database